-Detroit 1 was unquestionably a case where he could have vaulted himself into better standing, and I’m not holding a disappointing Indy 500 against him because the speed of that car just wasn’t a driver issue, but looking at the way some of his poorer results occurred (more than once with a team-mate tangle) and the year-long performance of the #2 (Josef Newgarden) squad, it’s hard to argue a place much higher up on the list.
+Detroit 1 was unquestionably a case where he could have vaulted himself into better standing, and I’m not holding a disappointing Indianapolis 500 against him because the speed of that car just wasn’t a driver issue, but looking at the way some of his poorer results occurred (more than once with a team-mate tangle) and the year-long performance of the #2 (Josef Newgarden) squad, it’s hard to argue a place much higher up on the list.

 9 Alexander Rossi

 Rossi basically had a terrible year by his and his Andretti Autosport team’s standards.
 There probably isn’t a driver besides maybe Bourdais that I’d fault less for developing a post-race regimen that involved tequila this season with how many weekends went pear-shaped for one reason or another.

 He makes my list here for two primary reasons – the Andretti Autosport and affiliated Meyer Shank Racing entries were all over the place in terms of competitiveness over the course of the year so it’s hard for me to think that Rossi’s stuff was as consistently dialled as, say, any given Ganassi car.